 Mon 11 Mar 2013

 It is sad but true that at roughly 3:00 pm Japanese time the world changed.
-While not one event starting with a powerful earthquake at 9 on the Richter scale that did not itself cause much damage and followed by a tsunami that washed 20,000 people out to sea.
+While not one event starting with a powerful earthquake at 9 on the Richter scale that did not itself cause much damage but, followed by a tsunami that washed 20,000 people out to sea.
 This then was followed the next day with with a nuclear meltdown.
-4 of them to be exact that cast radiation into the air, probably to most areas of Japan.
-I am not trying to downplay the nuclear disaster but a woman on the radio said that it was clear where the Japanese had built in flood zones that could not readily be discerned before the flood because all of the clutter.
-I hope they do not rebuild there.
+4 of them to be exact.
+What cast radiation into the air, probably to most areas of Japan.
+I am not trying to downplay the nuclear disaster but a woman on the radio said that it was clear where the Japanese had built in flood zones.
+Which unfortunately could not readily be discerned before the flood because all of the clutter that had accumulated over the years (fences, roads and trees etc.) I hope they do not rebuild there again.

 Every Day Is a Fukushima Memorial’

 TOKYO, Mar 10 2013 (IPS) – Japan prepares to mark the second anniversary of the Mar.
 11 triple disaster – an earthquake, tsunami and a critical nuclear reactor accident – with much soul searching across the country.

 For Yukiko Takada from Otsuki-cho, a scenic fishing town in Iwate prefecture that was turned into rubble in a few hours on that fateful day, the upcoming memorial Monday will simply be another day.

 “For me, as it is like for the survivors who experienced the horrible tragedy, everyday remains a memorial, not just March 11, as we struggle to accept what happened and to get our lives back after the devastation,” she tells IPS.

 The young woman represents one of the more poignant stories in lessons learnt following the disaster.
 Takada launched her own community newspaper last June.
 It was a project, she says, that was imperative to the recovery of the local community.